Development environment

 The fastest way: click Set up environment in the onboarding checklist on your project dashboard.

-You can also get there from Project Settings by clicking Automatic setup in the Development Environment section.
+You can also get there from Project Settings by clicking Assisted Setup in the Development Environment section.

 How it works

-- When you create a project (or click Automatic setup in Project Settings), Superconductor spins up a cloud instance and runs an agent that reads your repo's code, docs, and config files.
+- When you create a project (or click Assisted Setup in Project Settings), Superconductor spins up a cloud instance and runs an agent that reads your repo's code, docs, and config files.

 - The agent suggests a full environment configuration: packages, build commands, startup commands, secrets, and HTTP services.